iocost-benchmark/iocost-benchmarks/README.md

 ### Creating a GitHub issue

-To submit a benchmark, a user should create an issue in this repository using the `Benchmark submission` issue template and attach the result(s) with the extension `.json.gz` to the issue by dragging and dropping the file on to the issue body.
+To submit a benchmark, users should create a GitHub issue in this repository using the `Benchmark submission` issue template and attach the result(s) with the extension `.json.gz` to the issue by dragging and dropping the file on to the issue body.